sveltejs/svelte/site/content/docs/02-template-syntax.md

 The `{@debug ...}` tag offers an alternative to `console.log(...)`.
 It logs the values of specific variables whenever they change, and pauses code execution if you have devtools open.

-It accepts a comma-separated list of variable names (not arbitrary expressions).

 ```sv
 <script>
 	let user = {